clearhaus/3DSv2-api-documentation/source/sandbox.rst

     * - 4
       - xx43
       - Frictionless `transStatus` `I`
-      - only supported with `messageVersion 2.2`
+      - only supported with `messageVersion 2.2` or greater

     * - 5
       - xx53